Skip to main content

 Breakdown Table

-There are three level of granularity:
+There are three levels of granularity:

 1. Test group level